nathanhleung/install-peerdeps/README.md

 Installs the specified package along with correct peerDeps.

 Options:

-  -V, --version                    output the version number -d, --dev                        Install the package as a devDependency -g, --global                     Install the package globally -o, --only-peers                 Install only peerDependencies of the package -S, --silent                     If using npm, don't save in package.json -Y, --yarn                       Install with Yarn -r, --registry <uri>             Install from custom registry (defaults to NPM registry) --dry-run                        Do not install packages, but show the install command that will be run -a, --auth <token>               Provide an NPM authToken for private packages.
+  -V, --version                    output the version number -D                               Install the package as a devDependency (alias for `-d`) -d, --dev                        Install the package as a devDependency -g, --global                     Install the package globally -o, --only-peers                 Install only peerDependencies of the package -S, --silent                     If using npm, don't save in package.json -Y, --yarn                       Install with Yarn -P, --pnpm                       Install with pnpm -r, --registry <uri>             Install from custom registry (defaults to NPM registry) --dry-run                        Do not install packages, but show the install command that will be run -a, --auth <token>               Provide an NPM authToken for private packages.